-Completed Document Registrations - include the Customer Registration Notice(CRN), and optionally, duplicate copies of the documents processed, and copies of the title (certified or not).
+Completed Document Registrations - include the Customer Registration Notice (CRN), and optionally, certified copies of the title, or copies of plans (certified or not).

 Rejected Requests - includes the Rejection Notice, the DRR submitted and the original documents for correction and resubmission.